 As scary as H5N1 is, though, it could simply be the canary in the coal mine.
 Not only are there other strains of avian flu, but various pig, dog and bat flus can also mutate or merge into human diseases.
 The 2009 H1N1 "swine flu" outbreak, for example, combined genetic parts of several flu strains before exploding around the planet, becoming the first global flu pandemic in 40 years.
 It infected about 60 million people in the U.S. between April 2009 and April 2010, according to CDC data, about 12,000 of whom died.
 Yet despite its notoriety, H1N1 is still classified as a mild flu strain, partly because it doesn't invade human airways as deeply as some other flus.
 It tends to focus on our upper respiratory tracts, where it can reproduce more quickly but where its symptoms are less severe.

-Here's a look at recent flu activity across the U.S., courtesy of the CDC:
+Here's a look at recent flu activity across the U.S.:

 Winters of discontent

 Flu season depends on geography and time of year, but it can begin as early as October in the U.S., usually peaking by February.
 There are lots of precautions you can take, but a vaccine is by far the most effective.
 Even if you've made it months into flu season without so much as sneezing, the CDC and other public health groups widely advise getting vaccinated, since the virus doesn't always obey the calendar.
 The flu vaccine needs about two weeks to take effect, though, so don't dawdle.